tT A A A

 Genres: khayal, tarana and tappa

-In this recital, Shounak Abhisheki and Devaki Pandit will present some compositions of khayal, dadra, bhajan and natyageet composed by the eminent singer-composer Jitendra Abhisheki.
+In this recital, Shounak Abhisheki and Devaki Pandit will present compositions of khayal, dadra, bhajan and natyageet composed by the eminent singer-composer Jitendra Abhisheki.

-As son and disciple of Sajan Mishra, Swaransh Mishra represents the sixth generation of Banaras gharana.
-Besides being a proficient vocalist, he is also a skilled song-writer, composer and orator.
+The son and disciple of Sajan Mishra, Swaransh Mishra represents the sixth generation of the Banaras gharana.
+Besides being a proficient vocalist, he is also a skilled songwriter, composer and orator.
+The father-son duo will present select compositions of khayal, tarana and tappa created by the stalwarts of their gharana: Bade Ramdas, Chhote Ramdas and Nanak Prasad Mishra.

 Box Office now open.